-I let my move off his hip and curl around to the small of his back as I continued my offensive against his nipples, but that was just to get him warmed up.
+I let my hand move off his hip and curl around to the small of his back as I continued my offensive against his nipples, but that was just to get him warmed up.
 My free hand drifted down and caressed his balls and glided gently against his erection.
 Sex with Robin is like to starting a fire.
 A small spark, some heat and light to be nurtured and fed.
 But once you get him going, he's something even Smokey Bear wouldn't tangle with.

 I slipped my hands down his sides as I knelt in front of him and stuck my tongue out to lick the sweet pre-cum from the head of his dick.
 Robin's dick is pretty and there isn't really any way to hide that, in my opinion.
 It was kind of like the model for the poor imitation penises they made into dildos and vibrators.
 It was large enough for one to think he was primarily suitable for being a mighty top.
 His girth always set my jaw to aching within a few minutes, but tonight I was dead set on reaching a cocksucking high—the point where my jaw stopped aching and I could simply go on and on.

 Robin's dick was also long.
 I always struggled to get it all in my mouth as it was just a hair too long.
 On this night, I was going to push for all I was worth to get my lips down around the base of his dick.